davekinkead/computational-philosophy-workshop/workshop-02/readme.md

 Rather than a system based model approach that Schelling used, we will be using agent based modelling to explore how individual agent preferences can result in emergent system level behaviour.

-I've created a new repo for this simulation [over here](https://github.com/davekinkead/models-of-segregation) with detailed explainations in the code.
+I've created a new repo for this [simulation](http://dave.kinkead.com.au) over herewith detailed explainations in the [code](https://github.com/davekinkead/models-of-segregation) .

 ## Readings